 The Giant Mars Map displays surface features for the entire planet.
 The shows displays latitude and longitude and is color coded to show elevation of the surface.
 Landing sites for various landers and rovers are identified.
 A chart of Earth/Mars comparative data is also included.

-The Giant Mars Map comes with curriculum materials developed at Purdue University by a team lead by Dr. Carla Johnson.
+The Giant Mars Map comes with curriculum materials that include five lessons developed at Purdue University by a team lead by Dr. Carla Johnson.
 These lessons are designed for students in grades 4-6.
 Each lesson contains an overview, lesson objective, references to the Next Generation Science Standards, Disciplinary Core Ideas, Crosscutting Concepts, a list of required materials, and instructions for the teacher to prepare the lesson.
 The five lessons extend over sixteen 45-minute class periods.
 Students work in collaborative, real-world based teams to complete the integrated series of research and challenges.
-Lesson 6 is designed to help you and your students create a Mars Mission Control in your classroom.
-Students take on various roles to determine what research they would like to conduct on Mars, where research stations should be established, and to construct the stations which are then put in place through the use of a VEX IQ robot.
-The lessons include use of a VEX IQ robot that can be both remotely controlled or programmed.
-The robot is included with the materials.
+The lessons include use of remotely controlled robots that are included with the materials.
 A sixth lesson has been developed by Jim Christensen, executive director for ShareSpace Foundation and former director of education at Kennedy Space Center Visitor Complex and middle school teacher.
 This lesson follows the same format, makes further use of robotics, and places emphasis on student collaboration.
 Additional lessons are currently under development.